mainkoon81/Study-V004-Statistical-Model-Collection-IV/README.md

    <img src="https://user-images.githubusercontent.com/31917400/88457881-bf12ba00-ce81-11ea-8cf5-6fe9676a1cf0.jpg" />

  - Note that we might have some drop outs.
 These data are censored and should be treated differently.
 When a data is missing at time `t`, it seems the subject was alive at time `t`, but we don't know whether the subject has died or survived....
  - But why use Kaplan-Meier?
 Why don't we just compute the simple cumulative distribution function and use 1−CDF as the estimate for the survivor curve? coz... we must think about `censoring`.
 Kaplan-Meier curves allow for this.
+Plus, it's a Non-parametric Method!
+No assumption required!

 __> Do you have predictors?
 Log-Rank test__
 KM method estimates the survival curve and yields the **KM-table**.
 The log-rank test compares the **survival time** by the given feature.